 Sexual Misconduct/Title IX Report Form

 Please submit this form to notify SDSU Title IX Administrators of any incidents involving Sexual Misconduct, Relationship Abuse/Domestic Violence, Stalking, Sexual Harassment, and Sexual Assault.
-This form can be used by individuals who have experienced this behavior or those who have knowledge of the incident, including faculty and staff who are referring this incident to Title IX for follow-up.
+This form can be used by individuals who have experienced this behavior, or those who have knowledge of an incident, including faculty and staff who are are required to refer any incident related to sexual misconduct to Title IX for follow-up.

 Student Reporting Procedure

-CSU Executive Order 1097 is the systemwide procedure for all reports (reports) of Sex Discrimination, Sexual Harassment, Sexual Violence, Domestic Violence, Dating Violence, and Stalking made by students against the CSU, a CSU employee, other CSU students or a third party.
+CSU Nondiscrimination Policy is the systemwide procedure for all reports (reports) of Sex Discrimination, Sexual Harassment, Sexual Violence, Domestic Violence, Dating Violence, and Stalking made by students against the CSU, a CSU employee, other CSU students or a third party.

 File a Report

 Please note that the Title IX Coordinator or Deputy Coordinators can assist you with the completion of this form/documentation of the required information via an in person meeting.

 A summary of the reporting process (in cases alleging Sex Discrimination) is outlined below.
-Please reference the full EO 1097 policy for details.
+Please reference the full CSU Nondiscrimination Policy policy for details.

 Filing a Report.
 The Student shall submit a written report to the Title IX Coordinator.
 The date of receipt shall be deemed to be the report filing date.
 The Title IX Coordinator shall offer reasonable accommodations to students who are unable to submit a written report because of disability.